Chakit22/StaffIQ/README.md

 ## Development Tools

-This project was developed with the assistance of CursorAI, which was used to build the basic folder structure for the APIs and application components.
+This project was developed with the assistance of CursorAI (claude-3.7-sonnet, claude-4-sonnet), which was used to build the basic folder structure for the APIs and application components.
 The AI helped establish the initial project architecture and folder organization to ensure a clean and maintainable codebase.

 ## Features